b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 8 (Crime Incidence Scene Processing).md

 • Ordinary senses must not be enhanced by advanced technology in any way
 • Any discovery must be by chance

+• The plain view doctrine’s applicability in the digital forensics world is being rejected

+• Example - In a case where police were searching a computer for evidence related to illegal drug trafficking:
+– If an examiner observes an .avi file and find child pornography, he must get an additional warrant or an expansion of the existing warrant to continue the search for child pornography